 Odyssey of the Seas (built 2020) is the second Royal Caribbean liner of the Quantum-Ultra class, with sistership Spectrum Of The Seas (2019).
 Quantum Ultra is an upgraded (enlarged and enhanced) version of the Quantum-class ships Quantum (2014), Anthem (2015) and Ovation (2016).

 The Odyssey cruise ship has 2095 staterooms in total, for 4246 passengers (max capacity is 4819) served by 1550 crew/staff, 4 swimming pools (1 retractable roof covered), 10 jacuzzies, 16 elevators, 18 dining options.
 The ship also has a multi-million dollar art collection.

-In comparison to the fleetmates, Quantum ships don't have the following signature RCI facilities: Ice Rink, Bowling, Zip-Line, Water Slides, Rope Course, Golf Simulator, Boxing Ring, Smoking Lounge, Royal Viking Crown (Observation Lounge).
+In comparison to the fleet mates, Quantum ships don't have the following signature RCI facilities: Ice Rink, Bowling, Zip-Line, Water Slides, Rope Course, Golf Simulator, Boxing Ring, Smoking Lounge, Royal Viking Crown (Observation Lounge).
 The traditional Royal Promenade is replaced by a 2-decks high walkway (location decks 4-5, connected with staircases).
-The new walkway passes through the center (roughly half of the vessel’s length).
+The new walkway passes through the centre (roughly half of the vessel’s length).
 New dining venues replace RCI’s traditional Main Dining Room concept and serve the new “Dynamic Dining” concept.